Citolab/diggel/frontend/README.md

 This application is generated using [Nx](https://nx.dev) It's an Angular application that can be wrapped into a Cordova app.

 Spacebook was created first.
-A year later, Spacebook changed a bit and 3 new applications were added.
+A year later, Spacebook was changed a bit and 3 new applications were added.

 ## Current state

-This application is a copy of the original application that contain items that are not allowed to share.
+This application is a copy of the original application that contains items that are not allowed to share.

 All items and removed.
 5 example items are created and added to Spacebook and Spacegram.
-Because everything in the application was in Dutch we did some translations, but there are still some Dutch textes.
+Because everything in the application was in Dutch it's translated, but there are still some Dutch textes.

 The application is build to run on a specific Samsung tablet.
 Resolutions/aspect ratios other than this tablet aren't tested.